Code-Institute-Submissions/personal-website/README.md

 | Recruiters | As a Recruiter I want to be able to download a CV to be able to share with prospective Employers, but i would also like to see what work has been undertaken before so that I can asses who to send CV's to. |
 | Collaborators | As a Collaborator I want to see recent and noteworthy Projects that I can easily view code to see if we would be a good match to collaborate. |

+I want to give all users a quick overview of myself, my skills and experiences.

+Employers are able to easily obtain an up to date CV from multiple locations on the site.
+They can see any recent projects on my portfolio page if they like what they see they can contact me via the contact form.

+Recruiters can download or view my CV from multiple locations and they can also contact me via the contact form if they need any more info.

+Collaborators can quickly view any Current and past projects, they can also link to my main github account and any more i may add in the future.

 ### Structure

+-

 ### Skeleton
 [Landing Page](https://github.com/kushberrycream/personal-website/blob/master/wireframes/Landing%20.png)